Halyzia

 Halyzia is a genus in the ladybird family, Coccinellidae.

-Identification

-The Halyzia sedecimguttata is identified by its orange color and 14-16 spots on its back.

-Distribution

 Halyzia is concentrated in European deciduous forests.
 They can be found in the edges of woodlands or bushes.

-Life cycle

 Halyzia, like many insects has an egg stage, a larval stage, a pupa stage and an adult stage.
-Once the female lays her eggs, they will hatch in 4-10 days.
+Once the female lays her eggs, they will hatch in 4–10 days.
 Halyzia will molt many times before it becomes a full grown adult.

-Behaviour

 Like moths, Halyzia is attracted to light.
 These Insects will be frequently found in moth traps.